Code-Institute-Submissions/premier-league-memory-game/ReadMe.md

 ## Client Stories
 *	As a visitor to the website I want to see the logo of the game and a description on how to play it etc.
 *	As a visitor to the website I want to see that the grid has loaded properly which will display 16 playing cards.
 There will be 8 different badges 2 from each team behind each playing card.
+* As a visitor to the website I want to make sure that the grid is randomize so the game is the way it is supposed to be
 *	As a visitor to the website when 2 badges are selected I should be updated if they are a match or not.
 If they are a match they will turn keep turned over to the badge and stay on the page.
 If they are not a match they will turn back to the card.
 *	As a visitor to the website I want to click on the ‘Start Game’ button and see if the timer starts counting.
 *	As a visitor to the website I want to click on the ‘Start Game’ and complete the game before the time runs out to see how many matches I got and what message appears